 One of the spells which we watched James use against Snape was allegedly his own magic, turned against him.
 Which suggests that their year cohort may have gotten the concept of nonverbal spells introduced to them rather earlier than Harry’s group did.

-This reading is inconclusive, since we need to recall that both Harry and his usual source of information, Hermione, were both raised outside the wizarding world.
+This reading is inconclusive, since we need to recall that Harry and his usual source of information, Hermione, were both raised outside the wizarding world.
+It isn’t likely that Harry would have recognized the notation “[Nvbl]” for what it meant until he was already familiar with the concept of nonverbal magic — which wasn’t until his 6th year.
+But James was already publicly using such magic by the end of his 5th, during the OWLs.
 Purebloods raised inside that world and familiar with its practices may have known about nonverbal spellcasting from early childhood.
 Their families probably would have encouraged their taking up the practice at the earliest possible age as well, considering it a sign of superiority.
-It isn’t likely that Harry would have recognized the notation “[Nvbl]” for what it meant until he was already familiar with the concept of nonverbal magic — which wasn’t until his 6th year.
-But James was already publicly using such magic by the end of his 5th.

 ETA: The mysterious escape of Levicorpus from the margins of Snape’s potions book into the school at large is probably the primary reason that Avery and “Mulciber” have been reintroduced to the narrative in ‘The Prince’s Tale’.
 We are now invited to assume that Snape taught them the spell and that one of them was careless enough to use it verbally.
 This does not explain why James is using it nonverbally, but it at least offers us a marginally plausible explanation for the fact he was using it at all.

-Actually, for all we know, some unidentified spell which created that particular effect may have showed up at some point in that year from some yet other unknown source altogether.
+Although, if one thinks about it; for all we know, some unidentified spell which created that particular effect may have showed up at some point in that particular year from some yet other unknown source altogether.
 And, since it is a nonverbal spell, no one would have known what the incantation for it was.
 Snape’s notes could have been merely his own attempt at reverse-engineering it.
 Spell-hacking appears to be a fairly common practice among young wizards.
-The original spell’s incantation (as well as the one James used) may have actually been something else altogether.
+The original spell’s incantation (as well as whatever the one James used) may have actually been something else altogether.
 Although Remus’s recognition of the incantation suggests otherwise.

 In any case, I felt that I had ample reason to suspect that after what we saw in the Pensieve, Snape would have taken no statement from any of the “Marauders” at face value.
 Which made his insistence that Black “told” him how to get into the passage under the Whomping Willow rather curious, and very difficult to justify.
 (Perhaps that’s why Rowling reversed the timing of those two incidents.
 But I wouldn’t count on it.)

-Something else that seemed curious, once one considers it, is the fact that from the minute that the Shrieking Shack incident was first brought up, all the way back in Book 3, on that single issue at least, the majority of readers have seemingly always been solidly on Snape’s side.
+Something else that seemed curious, once one considers it, is the fact that from the minute that the werewolf caper was first brought up in the Shrieking Shack, all the way back in Book 3, on that single issue at least, the majority of readers have seemingly always been solidly on Snape’s side.
 Much as they may dislike him, no fair-minded reader has ever been in agreement with Sirius Black that “he deserved it”.
 And even less so since we were forced to witness the hazing attack on Snape in the Pensieve two books later.

 We had also always rather supposed that the “werewolf caper” was deliberately set up by Sirius Black in advance.
 But one had to admit that it might not have been.